soimort/translate-shell/README.md

     $ trans :fr file://input.txt

-Brief mode is used when translating URI schemes.
+Brief mode is used when translating from URI schemes.

 ### Translate a Web Page